More photos of the event here on Flickr!

 Included at Saturday’s event at Mullin’s Park was Sunrise Mayor Mike Ryan, Cooper City Mayor Greg Ross, Coral Springs City Commissioner Lou Cimaglia, and American chess grandmaster Ron Henley who was awarded the International Master title in 1980, and the Grandmaster title in 1982 and was there to show his support for the game.

-Campbell was pleased with the turnout and the amount of kids that came out to play chess on a Saturday morning.
+Campbell was pleased with the turnout and the number of kids that came out to play chess on a Saturday morning.
 The event, which wasn’t advertised, drew kids from not only Coral Springs, but from Boynton Beach and Boca Raton to play.

-One seven year-old from Coral Springs even beat Campbell at a game.
+One seven-year-old from Coral Springs even beat Campbell at a game.
 “The intensity of this kid was unbelievable,” said Campbell.
 “He was so determined.”

 All of the participants received medals at the end of the morning for playing.
 “The parks and recreation department did a phenomenal job.
 I spoke with Director Rick Engle about getting it in the City on a weekly basis at the gymnasium,” said Campbell.

 Both Campbell and Ryan haven’t yet determined when the next challenge will be, but Campbell wants all the other Broward County mayors to get ready because they will let them know by invitation soon.

 “I had a great time, I really did.”

 - Editor of Talk Media and writer for Coral Springs Talk.
 CST was created in 2012 to provide News, Views, and Entertainment for the residents of Coral Springs and the rest of South Florida.

 - News2020.11.27Sawgrass Nature Center Holds 4th Annual Orchid Festival

 - News2020.11.26City Distributes 350 Thanksgiving Turkeys to Coral Springs Residents in Need